jannekeskitalo/python-project-setup/README.md

 ## Install pyenv

 My method requires pyenv and poetry -tools.
-In my experience these tools don't work very well together in the setup phase and all the following steps are the result of meticulous process of trial and error.
-I actually have multiple equally unobvious ways to reach the end result, but this is what I use at the moment.
+In my experience these tools don't work very well together in the setup phase and all the following steps are the result of a meticulous process of trial and error.
+I actually have multiple equally complicated ways to reach the end result, but this is what I use at the moment.

-### Pyenv

-On Mac
 ```bash
 # Install pyenv
 brew install pyenv